If you’re looking for a holiday abroad, Portugal may be on your list.

 Set on the banks of the River Tagus and overlooked by seven cinematic hillsides, Lisbon is about as picture-perfect as it gets.
 But beneath its dramatic beauty is an alluring city that merges fascinating history and spectacular architecture with a laidback lifestyle and wonderfully balmy weather.

-If you’re interested in history, there’s so much to see and do here: you can explore the UNESCO World Heritage Sites of Mosteiro dos Jerónimos and Torre de Belém.
-Or, you might want to visit the impressive Castelo de São Jorge, which towers above the town, before wandering through the ancient Alfama district.
+If you’re interested in history, there’s plenty to see and do here.
+You can explore the UNESCO World Heritage Sites of Mosteiro dos Jerónimos and Torre de Belém.
+Or visit the impressive Castelo de São Jorge, which towers above the town, before wandering through the ancient Alfama district.

 Losing yourself among Lisbon’s cobbled alleyways and traditional mosaic walkways is almost a rite of passage.
 You never know if you’ll come out in front of a white-domed cathedral, grand tree-lined square, or modern riverfront esplanade.